Tommy Genesis (album)

-Tommy Genesis is the eponymous debut studio album by Canadian rapper Tommy Genesis.
+Tommy Genesis is the debut studio album by Canadian rapper Tommy Genesis.
 It was released on November 9, 2018, by Downtown Records.

 Background

 The album's release was preceded by the single "Tommy" in September 2017.
 Genesis describes the album as a "weird mesh of rapping and singing".

 Reception

 Prior to the album release, Genesis was featured in TheGuardian.com as "One to watch".
 Pitchfork rated the album 7.3.
 Highsnobiety rated the album 4.5 out of 5 stars.